SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Milestone_2/prototype-progress-report.md

 # Progress Report (03/22/2025)
 ## Overview

-We’ve followed a research-driven methodology aligned with best practices from:
+We’ve followed a research methodology aligned with best practices from:

 - NIST 8425A (Security Requirements for Consumer Routers)